|Type of tour:||Guided|

 Day 1: Petchaburi - Hua Hin (42 miles/67 km)

 We meet at a Bangkok hotel before we transfer to the start of our ride in Petchaburi (approximately 2 hours).
 This ride is a gentle start to the trip as we head out of Petchaburi and into rural Thailand, along roads flanked by paddy fields and palm trees.

 We then ride along the beach into Cha-am and on to the beach resort town of Hua Hin.
 The town is closely tied to Thai royalty and the king currently resides at the summer palace located just outside town.
 The last 12 miles/20 km is on a main road but there is a wide shoulder to ride on and if the traffic proves to be too heavy this section can be transferred.
 We’ll top off our day with a seafood dinner on a pier in the center of town.
-Meals: L, D.
+Lunch and dinner included.